Premarital Financial Planning

 Most couples have a goal to keep the merger of their two lives peaceful, growing, and financially secure.

 If you are on our website, you know we have decades of experience with divorce.
 Premarital financial planning and prenuptial agreements are two basic divorce prevention tools.

 Joint goals are a critical first step.
 Each of us has a large number of unique personal and business goals.
 Our goal screening list has over 25 for each group.
 You will fight about money.
 So set some money ground rules using the financial planning process.
 Sharing each person’s goals will build a marriage with a difference.

 When you want to formalize your financial management process, that’s when to investigate a prenuptial agreement.
 You will want an experienced lawyer and an experienced financial consultant (like us).

 Prenuptials are about the money, your assets and debt, before you marry.
 Most will also have a goal of keeping premarital property separate.
 The problem is preventing mixing premarital with marital money.
 The blending can cause the loss of the premarital protected status and control.

 Yes, it gets tricky, but we have set procedures to guard against problems.

 We use a 16-page prenuptial financial planning data gathering form and a 21-page prenuptial agreement financial checklist.
 Prenupts have more moving parts than a helicopter.
-And, prenuptials like helicopters want to crash when anything goes wrong.
+And, prenuptials like helicopters want to crash and burn when anything goes wrong.

 If you own a business, you have many more goals to deal with; and then you must coordinate them with your personal goals.